-(1) These numbers reflect the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 for fiscal 2010 through fiscal 2012 for equity-based awards granted to each officer.
-The awards therefore reflect the unrecognized compensation expense recorded in the Company's financial statements, and do not reflect the actual value, if any, that may be received by executive officers for their awards.
-For information about the relevant assumptions we made in calculating the expense, please see note 13 to the financial statements included in our fiscal 2012 Annual Report on Form 10-K.
+(1) These numbers reflect the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 for fiscal 2012 through fiscal 2014 for equity-based awards granted to each officer.
+The awards therefore reflect the estimated aggregate compensation expense to be recognized in the Company's financial statements over the relevant service period determined as of the grant date, and do not reflect the actual value, if any, that may be received by executive officers for their awards.
+For information about the relevant assumptions we made in calculating the expense, please see note 12 to the financial statements included in our fiscal 2014 Annual Report on Form 10-K.

-The following table shows the components of "All Other Compensation."
+(2) The following table shows the components of "All Other Compensation."